Florence Miailhe (Guest of Honor)

 Joanna Quinn participated in the Women in Animation panel discussion.

 Alain Ughetto inherited from his father and grandfather a pronounced taste for tinkering which he injects into his cinema through volume animation.
 In 1985, Alain Resnais awarded him the César for best animated short film for La Boule.
 In 2013, he directed Jasmine, in which his love story is played out in the turmoil of Tehran in the late 1970s.

-Alain Ughetto will be at FIAF in person to present his forthcoming feature film No Dogs or Italians Allowed.
+Alain Ughetto was at FIAF in person to present his forthcoming feature film No Dogs or Italians Allowed.

 Ilan Urroz is a producer and executive producer.
 Ilan Urroz studied biology and chemistry.
 After earning a degree in plant biology and wine, he decided to focus on information and the digital revolution, learning computer languages and the business of infotainment.
 From design to urban transportation, he decided in 2009 to develop his passion for animation as Director of La Cartoucherie.
 Built by the city council of Valence (Drôme in France), La Cartoucherie is a center dedicated to animation studios.